In This Article

 “…Depending on where you live, smoking hemp could actually be illegal.”

 🎉 Get 20% off on your first order!

 Is it Legal to Smoke Hemp?

 Smoking premium quality hemp quickly became an incredibly popular method of CBD consumption and starting to compete with more mainstream CBD categories like tinctures and gummies.

-Some regular smokers even started smoking hemp instead of tobacco since trying Green Unicorn Farms!
+Some regular tobacco smokers have even started smoking hemp instead of tobacco since trying Green Unicorn Farms!

 Not only for the pleasurable experience alone, but also because it allows the user to take their CBD along with all of the other naturally occurring plant compounds, as nature intended.

 The difficulty in telling well-grown, premium smokable hemp, and marijauna apart, has led to problems for law enforcement who don’t currently have access to on-the-spot THC testing kits.

 Some states have called for a ban on smokable hemp, citing these difficulties as the reason behind it.
 Furthermore, the explosion of Delta-8 THC and the fact that it is psychoactive in the same way as cannabis (although much less potent) has caused many states to completely ban hemp derived Delta 8 THC products.